gathik-jindal/MooreMachine/README.md

 The above commands creates a Combinational Block object.
-The following methods are available for the user at [Combinational Block Methods](#combinational-block-methods).
+The methods available for the user are at [Combinational Block Methods](#combinational-block-methods).

 #### <ins>Clock Block</ins>